 Britain needs to identify the half-dozen sectors that people want to trade with us in, nurturing and encouraging them.

 Q: What are your views on the UK as a venue for investment?

 [John Cridland] I think potentially the UK is a great place for investment.
 The very fact that we have international money market confidence in our ability to manage our fiscal affairs and hence low borrowing rates shows a positive story.
 The fact that we are an important gateway to Europe but are not constrained by the problems of the Euro Zone, makes the UK potentially quite an attractive place.

 Q: How do you perceive attitudes to the UK economy from within and externally?

 From outside, it’s difficult to say.
-I live in the US and we heard Mitt Romney talk of how jobs growth of 160,000 was a terrible blow to middle class families.
-Well, in the UK- chance would be a fine thing!
+I live in the US and we heard Mitt Romney talk of how jobs growth of 160,000 was a terrible blow to middle-class families.
+Well, in the UK- a chance would be a fine thing!
 People perceive that the UK is a country that is not growing, and one where austerity hasn’t worked.
-People perceive there being no growth plan, and understand the UK economy will not grow without a change of course.
+People perceive there is no growth plan and understand the UK economy will not grow without a change of course.

 Q: What do you see as being the shape of the UK economy over the next 10-25 years?

 [Prof. David Blanchflower] There will be an inevitable u-turn of some kind.

 Economics gets to change when politics change- there are elections and governments get thrown out!